 Through years of volunteering at local rescue organisations, assisting at local puppy classes, and working as a Veterinary Nursing Assistant, I have experience with different breeds, ages and behaviours.
 The most effective training solutions are modern, science based methods grounded in reward based positive reinforcement.

-As a Puppy School Tutor and an Institute of Modern Dog Trainers accredited trainer, I am qualified to train using force free methods which are fast and effective.
+As a Puppy School Tutor, APDT and IMDT accredited dog training instructor, I am qualified to train using force free methods which are fast and effective.
 Positive reinforcement during training, early socialisation and play prevents behavioural issues from developing as your puppy embarks on the journey though adolescence to adulthood.
-I am passionate about animal welfare and helping your family understand, communicate and live in harmony with your canine companions happily ever after!
+I am passionate about animal welfare and helping your family understand, communicate and live in harmony with your canine companions.

 I am constantly looking to improve my dog training skills, so I regularly attend training courses, workshops and seminars held by leading animal scientists, and world expert dog trainers.
 I am also proud to call myself a volunteer at the Blue Cross Newport Rehoming and Advice Centre, assessing dogs and cats for rehoming and training and preparing kennel dogs for their new homes.

-I am accredited with the Association of Pet Dog Trainers (APDT UK Member 01461) 2019, and the Institute of Modern Dog Trainers (IMDT Member Number 2907250) having passed theory and practical tests in the science of animal learning theory and coaching skills.
-2018.
+I am accredited with the Association of Pet Dog Trainers (APDT UK Member 01461) 2019, and the Institute of Modern Dog Trainers (IMDT Member 2907250) 2018, having passed theory and practical tests in the science of animal learning theory and coaching skills.

 Continued Professional Development: